-- Comments from expert scientist: This teaching materials have covered reservoirs and fluxes of the carbon cycle in a comprehensive way.
-There is no doubt that this will give students a good idea about how carbon moves around in the earth system.
-The major weakness of this activity is that it would give students an impression that fossil fuels are recyclable.
+- Comments from expert scientist: This activity covers reservoirs and fluxes of the carbon cycle in a comprehensive way.
+There is no doubt that this will give students a good idea about how carbon moves around the earth system.
+The major weakness of this activity is that it gives students an impression that fossil fuels are recyclable.
 One simple way to solve this is to isolate the fossil fuel reservoir from the rest, and add a constant exchange rate of carbon from fossil fuel to the atmosphere.

 About the Pedagogy

-- Activity is a very useful tool for the middle school level to introduce the idea of interconnectedness of the carbon cycle sources and sinks.
+- This activity is a very useful tool for the middle school level to introduce the idea of the interconnectedness of the carbon cycle sources and sinks.
 The bracelet gives students a tangible example of how carbon is collected or released through the different reservoirs.

 - The design of the activity is very carefully done.
 The teacher is supported with the necessary materials to prepare the dice.
 Supporting background information is available for the teacher as well as a short glossary, a PowerPoint file, and a video clip.

-- The scientific foundation to understanding of the different stations (reservoirs) and processes that are involved should be provided by the teacher after the game to strengthen the translation of knowledge acquired during the game.
+- The scientific foundation to understanding the different stations (reservoirs) and processes should be provided by the teacher after the game to strengthen the knowledge acquired during the game.